-Chlorine has been a disinfection method used in public drinking water systems since the 1900s.
+Chlorine has been a treatment method used in public drinking water systems since the 1900s.
 The introduction of chlorine into public water systems created an unprecedented level of safety in public drinking water supplies, and it virtually eliminated dangerous outbreaks of diseases like typhoid and cholera.
-The use of chlorine for this type of public water disinfection has been hailed by many as THE major public health achievement of the 20th century.
+The use of chlorine for this type of public water treatment has been hailed by many as THE major public health achievement of the 20th century.

 Public water systems, however, have 24-hour monitoring, and they are required to test their water stringently and frequently (often 6+ times per day) to comply with federal regulations.
 They utilize chlorine gas and have massive contact tanks and storage facilities for treated water.
 It’s a bit different when you want to apply chlorination to a private water supply.
 When treating your own water, you are essentially on your own.
 So what’s involved?